 - Inelegant Blubbering: When Zek is zapped by the Prophets, Maihar'du knows what's been done to him but due to his vow can't say anything, so all he can do is sob to himself.

 Quark and Rom's mother, and Nog's grandmother.
 At the start of the series, Ferengi females are forbidden from making profit, leaving the house, or even to wear clothes.
 In her first appearance, it is revealed that she has secretly been making profit for years, bringing Brunt into the picture as according to Ferengi law, she is Quark's responsibility.
 As the series progresses, she eventually enters into a relationship with Grand Nagus Zek, secretly becoming his advisor and ensuring liberalization of the laws banning females from wearing clothes.

 - The Ace: At least by profit worshiping Ferengi standards.
-Ishka is a genius when it comes to finances and business eventually going so far as helping the Grand Nagus run his empire.
-It's worth noting she was able to do this despite living in a society that would not allow women to do a much of anything except raising their children.
+Ishka is a genius when it comes to finances and business, eventually going so far as helping the Grand Nagus run his empire.
+It's worth noting she was able to do this despite living in a society that would not allow women to do anything except raise their children.

 - Affectionate Nickname: Rom calls her 'Moogie' (implied to be the Ferengi version of 'Mommy').

 - Cultural Rebel: A Ferengi woman who earns profit and wears clothes.

 - Friendly Enemy: She happily gives investment advice to her Dominion captors (although the Ferengi are technically neutral).